go-pkgz/auth/README.md

 ### Customization

-There are multiple ways to adjust functionality of the library:
+There are several ways to adjust functionality of the library:

 1. `SecretReader` - interface with a single method `Get(aud string) string` to return secret used to sign/verify JWT
 1. `ClaimsUpdater` - interface with `Update(claims Claims) Claims` method.
 This is the primary way to alter the token at login time and add any attributes, set ip/email and so on.
-1. `Validator` - interface with `Validate(token string, claims Claims) bool`.
-This is post-token hook, and will be called on each request wrapped with `Auth` middleware.
-Here some special logic can be handled to reject some token and/or users.
+2. `Validator` - interface with `Validate(token string, claims Claims) bool` method.
+This is post-token hook and will be called on each request wrapped with `Auth` middleware.
+This will be the place for some special logic to reject some token and/or users.

-All of those interfaces have corresponding Func wrappers (adapters) - `SecretFunc`, `ClaimsUpdFunc` and `ValidatorFunc`
+All of those interfaces have corresponding Func wrappers (adapters) - `SecretFunc`, `ClaimsUpdFunc` and `ValidatorFunc`.

+### Implementing black list logic or some other filters

+Restricting some users or some tokens is two step process:

+- `ClaimsUpdater` sets some attributes, like `blocked` (or `allowed`)
+- `Validator` checks those attributes and returns true/false

+_This technic used in [example](https://github.com/go-pkgz/auth/blob/master/_example/backend/main.go#L27) code_

+The process can be simplified by doing all checks directly in `Validator`, but depends on particular case such solution can be too expensive because `Validator` runs on each request as a part of auth middleware.
+In contrast, `ClaimsUpdater` called on token creation/refresh only.

 ### Dev provider